 One driver starts yelling at her and calling her names, she lies and says her mother had just died, the whole thing escalates into a hilarious episode of road rage, which culminates with her standing in her seat, poking her head through the sunroof of her car and shouting at the guy: "I'm not crazy!!!
 I meditated, you... [insert profanity here]!!!"

 "I didn't say I was a good person, I just said I meditated," Jen tells the audience, reminding us that the two are often mistakenly conflated.
-As her anecdote illustrates, meditation doesn't always make you a better person – in fact, according to a new study, it almost never does.
+As her anecdote illustrates, meditation doesn't always make you a better person – in fact, according to a

 An international team of researchers examined 20 existing studies for evidence that mindfulness and loving-kindness meditation promote less aggression, more kindness, and more pro-social behavior.
 Contrary to the researchers' expectations, they didn't find any.

 Meditation practices, even devoid of the religious connotations, still "seem to offer the hope of a better self and a better world to many," says a co-author of the new study, Dr. Miguel Farias, from the Centre for Advances in Behavioural Science at Coventry University in the United Kingdom.

 But, he continues, "Despite the high hopes of practitioners and past studies, our research found that methodological shortcomings greatly influenced the results we found."

 Specifically, it turned out that the studies that reported a rise in levels of compassion among meditators were authored by the very same meditation teacher!
 "This reveals that the researchers might have unintentionally biased their results," says Dr. Farias.

 "Most of the initial positive results disappeared when the meditation groups were compared to other groups that engaged in tasks unrelated to meditation," the co-author adds.

 So what does this mean?
 Should we discredit meditation altogether?
 Not at all, the researchers say.